Sunny-117/mini-rspack/docs/guide/index.md

 # Introduction

-mini-rspack is a proof-of-concept JavaScript bundler that uses Rust for the core functionality and exposes a JavaScript API similar to webpack.
+mini-rspack is a proof-of-concept JavaScript bundler that uses Rust for the core functionality and exposes a JavaScript API similar to Rspack.
 It demonstrates how to create high-performance JavaScript tooling using Rust and Node.js native modules.

 ## Why mini-rspack?